Tuning Your Guitar

 Note: If the tuning keys on your guitar head stock have 3 keys on either side of the head as shown in the picture, the turning will be opposite for each side.
 Turning counter clockwise will raise the pitch on one side but turning clockwise raises the pitch for the other side.
 This has to do with the way the strings are installed on the guitar.

-How to use an Electric Tuner
+How to tune your guitar with an Electric Tuner

 Each string has a number and a name.
 You should memorize them.